 \section{The Hybrid Mechanism}

-The previous section demonstrated that the UCB mechanism effectively prevents perpetual underestimation and achieves sublinear regret in general environments.
-However, the UCB mechanism has one drawback: it continues subsidies in perpetuity.
+Although the UCB mechanism effectively prevents perpetual underestimation and achieves sublinear regret in general environments, it has one drawback: it continues subsidies in perpetuity.
 Even for a large $n$, there remains a gap between estimated skill $\hat{q}_i(n)$ and the UCB index $\tilde{q}_i(n)$.
 This is undesirable for several reasons.
 First, introducing a permanent policy is often more politically difficult than introducing a temporary policy.
 Second, a long-term distribution of subsidies tends to increase the required budget.
 Third, in addition to the subsidy itself, the permanent allocation of the subsidy features (unmodeled) administrative costs.

 To overcome these limitations, we propose the \emph{hybrid mechanism}, which initially uses the UCB mechanism but switches to laissez-faire by terminating the subsidy at some point.
 We abandon the UCB phase upon receiving sufficient minority-group data to induce spontaneous exploration.
-Similar to the UCB mechanism, our hybrid mechanism has $\tilO(\sqrt{N})$ regret, and its expected total subsidy amount is $\tilO(1)$ (while the UCB mechanism needs $\tilO(\sqrt{N})$ subsidy).
+Similar to the UCB mechanism, our hybrid mechanism has $\tilO(\sqrt{N})$ regret.
+Furthermore, its expected total subsidy amount is $\tilO(1)$, while the UCB mechanism needs $\tilO(\sqrt{N})$ subsidy.

 The construction of the hybrid mechanism is as follows.
 Let $\sui_i(n) = \tilde{q}_i(n) - \hat{q}_i(n)$ be the size of the confidence bound.
 Note that, $\sui_i(n)$ corresponds to the amount of the subsidy allocated by the UCB index subsidy rule (Definition~\ref{defn: UCB index subsidy rule}).
 The \emph{hybrid index} $\Uimp_i$ is defined as